 How much super have Australians lost to scammers?

 When it comes to the scope of the risk, the ACCC warns of serious financial implications if your information falls into the wrong hands.
-It says that identity thieves could use your personal details to transfer your superannuation, which in some cases can be an individual’s largest asset.
+It says identity thieves could use your personal details to transfer your superannuation.

-It says that sophisticated and well-resourced international organised crime groups are known to actively target the Australian superannuation sector.
+The Australian Criminal Intelligence Commission (ACIC) warns that criminal targeting of superannuation could have a significant impact on both individuals and the wider economy.
+It says sophisticated and well-resourced international organised crime groups are known to actively target the Australian superannuation sector.

 How could you lose your super through a scam?